kaileeagray/social-pro-con-sinatra-assessment/README.md

 ### Installation

-1. Fork and clone repo to your local machine
+1. Fork and clone repo to your local machine.
 2. Use `bundle install` to install dependencies.

 ### Usage